caval-project/ud_val/README.md

-Supplementary materials for a paper "The Valency Lexicon for Universal Dependencies" submitted for review to SIGTYP 2026 : The 8th Workshop on Research in Computational Linguistic Typology and Multilingual NLP.
+Supplementary materials for a paper "A Valency Lexicon for Universal Dependencies" submitted for review to SIGTYP 2026 : The 8th Workshop on Research in Computational Linguistic Typology and Multilingual NLP.